Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 The difference you could make

-We only offer the option to donate either lymphocytes or peripheral blood stem cells (PBSC) to research.
+We only offer the option to donate either lymphocytes or peripheral blood stem cells (PBSC) to medical research.
 By donating your cells, you have the opportunity to impact even more lives.
-One donation for a research study could unlock new discoveries and help shape the future of treatments.
+One donation for a medical research project could unlock new discoveries and help shape the future of treatments.

 Your decision